vesoft-inc/nebula/docs/rfcs/0001-vector_index.md

 - Implementation closely follows FTIndex pattern for consistency
 - Current implementation uses STRING type, will be updated to VECTOR type, this is not that important also due to we treat Vector as Index rather than Data.
+- In Elasticsearch 7.17, Brute Force is the only KNN implementation(no ANN), so we cannot use KNN_QUERY but only script_score.
 - Error handling matches existing NebulaGraph patterns
 - Cache implementation aligns with other index types